v-blazhko/google-timeline/README.md

   - tqdm
   - geopy

-## Install the dependencies:
+## Installing the dependencies

 ```bash
 pip3 install tqdm geopy
 ```

-## How to Download Google Timeline Data
+## How to download Google Timeline data
 1. Visit the Google Takeout website: [Google Takeout](https://takeout.google.com/).
 2. Log in with your Google account.
 3. Scroll down to find "Location History" or "Location Services" in the list of available services.